Lakshkrish03/Home-Loan-default-Prediction/README.md

 Building upon the baseline models and evaluation framework developed in Sprint 2, we will delve into advanced model building, optimization, evaluation, and interpretation.

+# Key Questions that will be answered throughout the Project

+1. What is the distribution of home loan defaulters across different demographic groups (e.g., gender, age, number of children)? <br>
+2. Are there any observable patterns or correlations between the borrower's income level and the likelihood of defaulting on their home loan? <br>
+3. Do individuals who own cars or real estate properties have a lower probability of defaulting compared to those who don't? <br>
+4. How does the loan amount (AMT_CREDIT) and the associated annuity (AMT_ANNUITY) affect the likelihood of default? <br>
+5. Is there a relationship between the value of the goods purchased with the loan (AMT_GOODS_PRICE) and the probability of default? <br>
+6. What impact do external factors, such as the number of inquiries to the credit bureau (AMT_REQ_CREDIT_BUREAU_YEAR), have on default rates? <br>
+7. Can we identify any significant predictors of default risk through exploratory data analysis (EDA) and feature engineering? <br>
+8. How accurately can machine learning models predict the likelihood of default based on the available features in the dataset? <br>
+9. Which machine learning algorithms perform best for predicting home loan defaults, and what features contribute most to their predictive power? <br>
+10. Are there any potential biases in the dataset that could affect the performance and fairness of the predictive models? <br>